 What is the MAT?

 Navigating the complex world of university admissions can be daunting, especially when it comes to deciphering the enigmatic Oxford Mathematics Admissions Test, better known as the MAT.
-So, let’s break it down in a way that puts you, the student, at the centre of this exploration.
+So, what is MAT?
+Let’s break it down.

 Unveiling the MAT